Pons, Count of Tripoli: Sedition

 Relationships between the crusader states became tense after Baldwin II died on 21 August 1131.
 His successor, Fulk of Anjou, seized the estates of the local lords in both Jerusalem and Antioch and granted them to his own partisans.
 His sister-in-law, Alice, the dowager princess of Antioch, wanted to take control of the government of Antioch.
 She formed an alliance with Pons and Joscelin II of Edessa in the summer of 1132.
 According to William of Tyre, Alice bribed Pons into the alliance.
-The Antiochene lords who opposed Alice asked Fulk to intervene, but Pons refused the king passage through Tripoli.
+The Antiochene lords who opposed Alice asked King Fulk to intervene, but Pons refused the king passage through Tripoli.
 Fulk was forced to avoid the county and travel by sea to the Antiochene port of Saint Symeon (now Samandağ in Turkey).

 Pons hurried to Antioch and launched a series of attacks against Fulk and his allies from the Antiochene fortresses Arcicanum and Rugia (two castles forming his wife's dowry).
 Fulk attacked Pons near Rugia in late 1132.
 Pons suffered a heavy defeat.
 Although many of his retainers were captured on the battlefield, he was able to flee.
 His soldiers were taken in chains to Antioch where they were either imprisoned or executed.
 Pons lost Arcicanum and Rugia, but Fulk did not restore the suzerainty of the kings of Jerusalem over Tripoli.

 Last years

 Pons renounced the estates he held in the county of Velay (in France) in favor of the bishop of Le Puy in 1132.
-He had the ra'īs (native chief) of Tripoli murdered for unknown reasons in 1132 or 1133.
-The execution of a native chief at a crusader ruler's order was an unprecedented act.
+He had the ra'īs (native chief) of Tripoli killed for unknown reasons in 1132 or 1133.
+The killing of a native chief at a crusader ruler's order was an unprecedented act.
 Lewis argues that it was a sign of growing unrest among the local population.
 Actually, the Nizari strengthened their hold on the mountainous region along the northern border of the county in the 1130s.

 Imad ad-Din Zengi, atabeg (governor) of Mosul, invaded the County of Tripoli, plundering the capital and the neighboring region in 1133.
 Pons wanted to stop the invaders near Rafaniya, but his army was almost annihilated.
 After this catastrophic defeat, he fled first to Montferrand, and soon to Tripoli, while Zengi laid siege to the fort of Montferrand.
 Pons sought Fulk's assistance and the arrival of the Jerusalemite army forced Zengi to lift the siege and to withdraw his troops from the county.

 In March 1137, Bazwāj, the mamluk commander of Damascus, launched a military campaign against Tripoli, reaching Pilgrims' Mount near the town.
 Pons rode out of Tripoli to meet the enemy, but suffered a defeat.
-He fled to the nearby mountains, but local Christians—according to Lewis, most probably Jacobites or Nestorians—captured and handed him over to Bazwāj who had him killed on 25 March 1137.
-His son, Raymund, who inherited the County of Tripoli, and his retainers captured the local Christians from the nearby villages and had most of them tortured to death in revenge for Pons death.
+He fled to the nearby mountains, but local Christians—according to Lewis, most probably Jacobites or Nestorians—captured and handed him over to Bazwāj, who had him killed on 25 March 1137.
+His son, Raymond II, who inherited the County of Tripoli, and his retainers captured the local Christians from the nearby villages and had most of them tortured to death in revenge for Pons death.